Here to Help Learning Speakers

 Best Homeschool Curriculum Choice: Your Marriage

-Your marriage is a living curriculum that daily instructs your children on the subject of marriage.
+Your marriage is a living curriculum that daily instructs your children on marriage.
 Join Forrest and Beth Mora for a look at the unique challenges of a homeschool marriage.
-Beth and her husband Forrest are the founders and past directors of their church’s marriage ministry that is still thriving ten years later.
+Beth and her husband, Forrest, are the founders and past directors of their church’s marriage ministry, which is still thriving years later.
 In this session, Forrest and Beth get real and practical.
 Take the time to invest in the one subject that will impact your child’s future even more than learning Latin or Algebra 2.
-You’re going to walk away from this workshop just as excited about your marriage as you are unwrapping that new curriculum you just purchased.
+You will walk away from this workshop just as excited about your marriage as you are unwrapping that new curriculum you just purchased.

 “Beth is a dynamic speaker on marriage.
 She is caring and genuine as she delivers truth in love with humor on the realities of life and marriage.
 She is truly in her element, following her God-given passion, and using her gifts when speaking on marriage.”-Beth B.